julzaza/wildwitchherbs/_posts/2026-03-28-anxiety-herbal-tea-blend-recipe.md

 description: "Learn a simple anxiety tea recipe that actually works.
 This herbal blend uses calming plants like lemon balm and chamomile to reduce stress, ease tension, and support the nervous system."

+faq:
+  - question: "What is the best tea for anxiety?"
+    answer: "A simple blend of lemon balm and chamomile is one of the most effective herbal teas for general anxiety.
+It supports the nervous system without being overly sedating."

+  - question: "How often can I drink anxiety tea?"
+    answer: "This tea can be consumed daily, especially in the evening or during periods of stress.
+Most people benefit from 1–2 cups per day."

+  - question: "Does anxiety tea really work?"
+    answer: "Herbal anxiety teas don’t remove anxiety instantly, but they can gently regulate the nervous system over time, especially when used consistently and combined with calming rituals."

+  - question: "Can I drink anxiety tea during the day?"
+    answer: "Yes, this blend is mild enough for daytime use and works well for restlessness, mild stress, or emotional overwhelm."

+  - question: "What herbs should I avoid mixing for anxiety tea?"
+    answer: "It’s best to avoid overly complex blends.
+Too many strong herbs can reduce effectiveness.
+Simple combinations like lemon balm, chamomile, and lavender tend to work best."

 ---

 There are moments when anxiety doesn’t need more information.